 March 1856 Journal: The First Census at the Grand Ronde Reservation

 In March of 1856, William Raymond’s Journal of the Grand Ronde Reservation is likely first census for the reservation.
 Raymond was assigned to the new Grand Ronde Indian Reservation to help resettled the incoming tribes.
-However, the Journal appears to be written in the hand of Robert Metcalf.
-Metcalf had been in charge of the removals of the Umpqua, Yoncalla and Molalla from the Umpqua Reservation from January to February 1856.
-Therefore, the March 1856 journal is really the first opportunity at the new Grand Ronde Reservation to take a count of the Natives.
-As well, the Census list does not have any Rogue River tribes, suggesting that the census was taken before the Rogue Rivers arrived at Grand Ronde, and were still on the trail from the Table Rock Reservation at this time. (below listed only the Kalapuyan tribes)
+However, the Journal appears to be written in the hand of Robert Metcalfe.
+Metcalfe had been in charge of the removals of the Umpqua, Yoncalla and Molalla from the Umpqua Reservation from January to February 1856.
+Therefore, the March 1856 journal is really the first opportunity at the new Grand Ronde Reservation to take a count of the Native people.
+The Census does not have any Rogue River tribes, suggesting that the census was taken before the Rogue Rivers arrived at Grand Ronde, and were still on the trail from the Table Rock Reservation at this time. (below listed only the Kalapuyan tribes)

 French Prairie Band, 20 People; Spores Band, 65 people; Santiam, 53 people; Louis Band, 43 people; Long Tom Band, 32 people; Marysville.
 35 people; Yamhill 20 people; Lakamiuke, 8 people; Calapooia, 89 people, which equals 365 Kalapuyans.